-In common with all other registered higher education providers, Istituto Marangoni, the London School (the London School) is required to publish, maintain, and update its Student Protection Plan as part of its registration with the Office for Students (OfS).
-This Plan describes any potential risks to continuity of study, the measures in place to mitigate such risks, how the School communicates and reviews its plan and sets out its Refund and Compensation Policy and Complaints process.
+In common with all other registered higher education providers, Istituto Marangoni, London S(the London School) is required to publish, maintain, and update its Student Protection Plan as part of its registration with the Office for Students (OfS).
+This Plan describes any potential risks to continuity of study, the measures in place to mitigate such risks, how the School communicates and reviews its Plan and describes where students can its Refund and Compensation Policy and Complaints process.
+The measures outlined in this Plan apply to all students on any of our programmes leading to a formal qualification with Manchester Metropolitan University or Regents University, London.
+These measures are in addition to the protection students have under Consumer Protection Law and do not impinge on their statutory rights.

 In August 2022, the London School made a strategic decision to terminate its partnership with Manchester Metropolitan University (ManMet) with the last intake of new students enrolling for London School courses validated for awards of ManMet in February 2023.
-The London School will now be delivering foundation, undergraduate and postgraduation education via its new collaborative partnership with Regent's University London (Regent's) from October 2023, with all London School students enrolling after that date being eligible for an award from Regent's on successful completion of their courses.
+From October 2023 the London School delivered foundation, undergraduate and postgraduation education via its new collaborative partnership with Regent's University London (Regent's) with all London School students enrolling after that date being eligible for an award from Regent's on successful completion of their courses.

-This Plan has been updated from previous versions to reflect both the exit planning with ManMet and the new partnership arrangements with Regent's.
-This Plan sets out how the London School will ensure that continuation of study and appropriate risk mitigation measures are in place for existing students enrolled on programmes leading to either a ManMet award, new entrants enrolling on a Regent's award and those students who have elected to transfer from the ManMet award to the Regent's award in 2023/2024.
+This Plan also reflects the exit planning with ManMet and the partnership arrangements with Regent's.
+This Plan sets out how the London School will ensure that continuation of study and appropriate risk mitigation measures are in place for existing students enrolled on programmes leading to either a ManMet award, new entrants enrolling on a Regent's award and those students who have elected to transfer from the ManMet award to the Regent's award.